Vilmos Wilheim: Coaching career

-After retiring, he started his coaching career.
+After retiring, Wilheim started his coaching career.
 Between 1928 and 1939 he coached in Italy the following clubs: Vicenza, Spezia, Foggia and Padova.
 Then he moved to Yugoslavia, coaching Bosnian side FK Slavija in their campaign in the 1939–40 Yugoslav Football Championship.
 In the late 1940s he returned to Italy and coached for second time Padova and Vicenza.

 He was known in Italy also as Wilmas Wilhelm or Guglielmo Wilhelm.